 Those night sessions are typical for tench fishing; short biting periods, which are extremely intense, followed by absolutely nothing at all.
 And after that, all hell breaks loose once again.

-Insider tip: Keep your swim well baited during the entire nighttime stay!
+Insider tip: Keep your swim well baited throughout the night!

 Don’t make the mistake of baiting up your swim, with groundbait or particles, getting into the first hot biting period, and then not refilling with more free bait!